 Who would benefit from this program?

-- Classroom teachers and aspiring literacy specialists who are interested in improving instructional programs and practices that promote literacy among all learners.
+- Experienced teachers, aspiring literacy specialists and others whose work involves literacy education who are interested in improving instructional programs and practices that promote literacy among all learners.

 - understand the theoretical and evidence-based foundations of reading and writing processes and instruction;

 - use instructional approaches, materials and an integrated, comprehensive, balanced curriculum to support student learning in reading and writing;